Tap to display sub-menu choices,

 How did you first learn about the cassettes at the Institute of History of Nicaragua and Central America, or IHNCA?

-My advisor at my university was actually a bit miffed I wasn’t going to study abroad in Chile, his first choice for me.
-When I told him I would definitely be studying abroad in Nicaragua, he conceded, and told me all he knew from his field of memory studies.
+My mentor and advisor at my university was actually hoping I would study abroad in Chile, where he was an expert in the history.
+When I decided to study abroad in Nicaragua, he told me what he knew of from his field of memory studies.
 He said, “There is an oral history archive from the revolution no one has listened to.
 You should look for it.”

-As my advisor did not know the name or location of said archive, I hardly noted the comment – until I walked right into the archive while on an SIT tour of the Institute of Nicaraguan and Central American History!
+Without a name or specific location, I assumed there was no way I would ever find the archive – until I walked right into the archive while on an SIT tour of the Institute of Nicaraguan and Central American History!
 An entire room filled from floor to ceiling with cassette tapes – 6,927, to be exact.

 What led you to return to Nicaragua as a Fulbright scholar?

 It was through SIT that I learned about the IHNCA, where I was captivated by their focus on memory studies.
 SIT paired me with one of the researchers at the IHNCA to serve as my advisor for my ISP.
 My ISP grew into my senior honors thesis – “A Swinging Pendulum of History: Politics, Pedagogy, and Unconsolidated Memory in Nicaragua.”